benvarela/citation_counter/README.md

 #### OpenAlex
 * Not all journal articles are available in the OpenAlex API
 * Not all metadata field may be populated for every paper.
 For more information, review the [technical documentation](https://docs.openalex.org/api-entities/works/work-object#grants)

+#### Scimago
+* SJR values are only available for journals and book collections
+* Due to the method of look up, journals will only be found if the name extracted using the three prior APIs matches exactly the name stored in the Scimago database.
+Unfortunately, this is not guarunteed.